Last Updated on May 1, 2026 by Bibhu Ranjan Mund, MPH

 | Limit highly processed foods | Reduce packaged snacks | WHO Healthy Diet | 2022 |

-Concluding remarks: A little step for gut health
+Concluding remarks: A small step for gut health

 FAQs: